Frequently Asked Questions about CorCare

 Will I be able to bill MCP from CorCare?

-The CorCare project team and MCP are currently working on integrating billing functionality.
+Billing MCP from CorCare will not be available by launch in April 2026, but the CorCare project team and MCP are working on this.
 More information will be provided as it becomes available.

 CorCare Functionality